 The geographic distribution of votes matters Because of the Electoral College, US Senate, and gerrymandering votes in some places matter more than others.

-For example: Arizona, a swing state in both the Electoral College and US Senate has 2 tossup congressional districts, which overlap the tipping point seats for Democrats to tie and gain a majority in the AZ state senate, and also overlap important seats for a Democratic majority in the AZ state house.
-In geographically overlapping swing districts in swing states – Super Swing Districts – each voter casts multiple votes in different swing elections up and down the ballot.
+For example: Arizona, a swing state in both the Electoral College and US Senate has 2 tossup congressional districts, which overlap the tipping point seats for Democrats to tie and gain a majority in the AZ state senate,

 For example: Native American leader Shelly Fyant, running for the state house in a Republican-held Montana district with many Native Americans will bring out some voters who otherwise might not have voted, providing reverse coattails for Jon Tester for US Senate and Monica Tranel for US House and other Democrats on the ballot.